History of hurling: 21st century

 As hurling entered the new millennium, it remains Ireland's second most popular sport.
 An extended qualifier system and round robin format has resulted in a longer All-Ireland Senior Hurling Championship.
 Kilkenny have so far been the most successful team of the century, winning 11 All Irelands.
-A newly resurgent Limerick team have the second most with four All Irelands.
+A newly resurgent Limerick team has the second most with five All Irelands.
 The inauguration of the Christy Ring Cup and Nicky Rackard Cup gave new championships and an opportunity to play in Croke Park to the weaker county teams.